keepcoding-tech/libkc_logger/README.md

-Because I believe that documenting a project is at least as important as writing the project's code, I have created a very comprehensive wiki for this repository, explaining in detail how to integrate your code with the `kclog` static library.
+Because I believe that documenting a project is at least as important as writing the project's code, I have created a very comprehensive wiki for this repository, explaining in detail how to integrate your code with the `libkc_logger` static library.

-So, head over to the [wiki](https://github.com/Daniel-Tanase/kclog/wiki) to learn more!
+So, head over to the [wiki](https://github.com/Daniel-Tanase/libkc_logger/wiki) to learn more!

 ## Testing